Top 5 This Week

 7. York

-York is one of England’s most complete medieval cities — a place where two thousand years of history are compressed into a walkable city center you can explore on foot in a day.
+York is one of England’s most complete medieval cities — a place where two thousand years of history are compressed into a walkable city centre you can explore on foot in a day.
 The Bar Walls, which encircle much of the historic core, date back to Roman times and offer one of the finest urban walks in England.
-York Minster, the largest Gothic cathedral in Northern Europe, took 250 years to build and contains more medieval stained glass than any other building in Britain.
-The Shambles — a narrow medieval street lined with timber-framed buildings that lean toward each other overhead — is more atmospheric than any staged recreation could be.
+York Minster, one of the largest Gothic cathedrals in Northern Europe, took 250 years to build and contains more medieval stained glass than any other building in Britain.
+The Shambles — a narrow medieval street lined with timber-framed buildings that lean towards each other overhead — is more atmospheric than any staged recreation could be.

-York Minster cathedral medieval England from city walls Yorkshire
+York Minster west front Gothic cathedral England Yorkshire twin towers

 8. Canterbury